Blandaxt/Code_Wars/README.md

 ## Learned:

 I first got rid of my edge cases like any numbers less than 100.
 Then i focused on checking if i will get a decimal number from dividing the given year by 100.
 If i do get a decimal, i round it and add 1 to it.
 Lastly, i just returned any whole numbers divided by 100.
 This covered the range of any given number.
 This is a order 1 (O(1)) in runtime.

+## Furthest Distance

+You are given a array which contains sub-arrays.
+Each sub-array represents a point in a (2d) cartesian coordinate system.

+Create a function which returns the distance of the two points which are furthest apart.

+All distances are to be rounded to 2 decimal places.
+If the array contains two points return the distance between them.
+There will always be at least two points.

+furthestDistance([[1,2], [3,8], [4,3]]) // returns 6.32
+Distances between

+[1,2] [3,8] //6.32

+[3,8] [4,3] //5.10

+[1,2] [4,3] //3.16

+This link may help if you don't know how to work out the distance between two points.

+## Learned

+I learned to use multiple methods and the Pythagorean theorem to solve this code war.
+It was truly a challenge to get the decimal places in the right place.